otagobioinformaticsspringschool/snakemake_workshop/docs/workshop_material/03_create_a_basic_workflow.md

 ![rulegraph_1](./images/rulegraph_1.png)
 </center>

-We have paired end sequencing data for three samples `NA24631` to process in the `./data` directory.
+We have paired end sequencing data for three ecoli samples `SRR2584863`, `SRR2584866`, and `SRR2589044` to process in the `./data` directory.
 Let's have a look:

 !!! terminal "code"